Mangul-Lab-USC/TAIR/README.md

 # Contact

 TheAIR was prepared by [Serghei Mangul](https://sergheimangul.wordpress.com/).
-Please do not hesitate to contact me (smangul@ucla.edu) if you have any comments, suggestions, or clarification requests regarding the tutorial or if you would like to contribute to this resource.
+Please do not hesitate to contact me (serghei.mangul@gmail.com) if you have any comments, suggestions, or clarification requests regarding the tutorial or if you would like to contribute to this resource.